nahid/talk/README.md

-# Talk
+# Laravel-Talk

 Talk is a Laravel 5 based user conversation (inbox) system.
-You can easily integrate this package with your all laravel based project.
+You can easily integrate this package with your any laravel based project.
 Its help to you to develop a messeging system in 25 mins.
 So lets start :)

 ![Talk Screenshot](http://i.imgur.com/ELqGVrx.png?1 "Talk Conversation System")